Food52’s secret recipe for building a $100 million media empire

 When they launched Food52, they hoped it would be a new kind of community centered on food.
 To fund their nascent company, Hesser and Stubbs sold two cookbooks to HarperCollins, using their advance as seed funding.
 (Hesser remains intimately involved with every aspect of Food52, but Stubbs stepped away from her day-to-day responsibilities as president this past November, although she remains on the board of directors.)

 Even though the two women were professional recipe creators, they chose not to write recipes for the site themselves, but to crowdsource from their audience.
 Every week, they launched a contest, inviting readers to submit recipes for a specific dish like layer cakes or kale salads.
 They would cull through the entries and ask readers to test the top recipes and vote on them.
-Then Hesser and Stubbs would post videos of themselves cooking the winning dish in a professional kitchen and photograph it beautifully, creating high-quality imagery.
+Then Hesser and Stubbs would post videos of themselves cooking the winning dish in Hesser’s kitchen and photograph it beautifully, creating high-quality imagery.
 In short, they were blending the interactivity of a blog with the high production values of a glossy magazine.
 This approach allowed them to build a database of recipes, and just as importantly, a loyal community.
 These days, there is still a portal for readers to submit recipes alongside those that staffers create.
 “Our readers had a sense of ownership over how the content was created,” says Hesser.
 “It also helped us to scale quickly because people were submitting recipes and our job was figuring out how to best curate it.”

 Food historian KC Hysmith says the site offered an alternative to the chef-driven food media that had dominated the landscape since the 1950s, with magazines like Saveur, Bon Appétit, and Gourmet.
 “The media we had been consuming for a generation was focused on the mastery of food and the perfection of the craft,” she says.
 But Food52 tapped into a different legacy of food media, one that had more to do with home cooking and family meals showcased in women’s magazines and community recipe books.
 In the past, this tended to be a female-oriented space, since women were responsible for cooking for their families.
 “Food52 is founded by two women who left the old-school culinary institutions and traditional food media to start their own thing,” says Hysmith.
 “It builds on a history of home cooking, which tended to be looked down upon by professional chefs.”